 He would become their most successful recording artist – indeed, their headquarters on the corner of Hollywood and Vine would be later be referred to as “The house that Nat built”.

 In 1947 alone, Cole recorded over 80 songs – and many became hits.
-His version of Nature Boy stayed at number one for two months in 1948.
+His version of Nature Boy stayed at #1 for two months in 1948.

 His version of Mona Lisa hit the US charts in June 1950 and sold 3 million copies.
 His reputation then shifted from jazz pianist and songwriter to a stand-up singer and song interpreter.